box/developer.box.com/guides/getting-started/api-security.md

 ---
 # Understanding API Security

-Whether it is your first time using the Box API or you are a Box Admin tasked with authorizing custom applications, it is critical you understand the security mechanisms in place to protect content stored in Box.
+Whether your are a developer getting started with the Box API or a Box Admin tasked with authorizing custom applications, it is critical you understand the security mechanisms in place to protect content stored in Box.

 The Box API follows the same security principals and restrictions as the Box web application.
 This means that you will not be able to bypass content [permissions][perm], the [waterfall folder structure][waterfall], or Admin-only requirements by leveraging the Box API.
-A good rule of thumb is that if you cannot preform an action directly in the Box web application, you cannot do it via the API.
+A good rule of thumb is that if you are unable preform an action directly in the Box web application, you will also be unable to do it via the API.

 ## Access Tokens